We review lots of models including Vax, Dyson, Phillips, Indesit and more, so you can find something suitable for your needs and budget.

 Three auto modes, a 1-12 air quality index and a 99.97% success rate of particle removal makes the PHILIPS Series 1000i a popular choice.

-Its link-able with a smartphone through the Air Matters app and can be controller and monitored remotely – ideal for if you’d like around-the-clock monitoring without having to fork out for a premium price tag.
-An extra-sensitive allergy mode is a great addition!
+It's link-able with a smartphone through the Air Matters app and can be controlled and monitored remotely – ideal for if you’d like around-the-clock monitoring without having to fork out for a premium price tag.
+An extra-sensitive allergy mode is a great addition to clear the air of allergens that can move around the home.

-SUMMARY: A really great model from Phillips.
-Stylish looking and smartphone controlled made this a popular addition in any home or office.
+SUMMARY: A really great model from Phillips and one of the best around.
+Stylish looking and smartphone-controlled made this a popular addition in any home or office.

 For more information or to purchase this model click here.